-Option Description Mode Allows to switch between hardware mode and simulation mode Hardware:A connection to the control is established.
+Option Description Mode Allows to switch between hardware mode and simulation mode Hardware: A connection to the control is established.
 No communication between to the control is established, the values are simulated by the driver.
 In this modus the values remain constant or the variables keep the values which were set by zenon Logic.
 Each variable has its own memory area.
 E.g. two variables of the type marker with offset 79 can have different values in the Runtime and do not influence each other.
 Exception: The simulator driver.
 Simulation - counting: No communication between to the control is established, the values are simulated by the driver.
 In this modus the driver increments the values within a value range automatically.

-No communication is established to the PLC.
+Option Description ➤ Simulation - programmed: No communication is established to the PLC.
 The values are calculated by a freely programmable simulation project.
 The simulation project is created with the help of the zenon Logic Workbench and runs in a zenon Logic Runtime which is integrated in the driver.
 For details see chapter Driver simulation (main.chm::/25206.htm).
 Keep update list in the memory Variables which were requested once are still requested from the control even if they are currently not needed.
 This has the advantage that e.g. multiple screen switches after the screen was opened for the first time are executed faster because the variables need not be requested again.
 The disadvantage is a higher load for the communication to the control.
 Output can be written Active: Outputs can be written.
 Inactive: Writing of outputs is prevented.
 Note: Not available for every driver.
-Variable image remanent This option saves and restores the current value, time stamp and the states of a data point.
+Variable image remanent Note: Not available for every driver.
+This option saves and restores the current value, time stamp and the states of a data point.
 Fundamental requirement: The variable must have a valid value and time stamp.
-The variable image is saved in mode hardware if:

-one of the states S_MERKER_1(0) up to S_MERKER8(7), REVISION(9), AUS(20) or ERSATZWERT(27) is active

-The variable image is always saved if:

-- the variable is of the object type Driver variable - the driver runs in simulation mode. (not programmed simulation)
+The variable image is saved in hardware mode if one of these statuses is active: • User status M1 (0) to M8 (7) • REVISION(9) • AUS(20) • ERSATZWERT(27) The variable image is always saved if: • the variable is of the object type Driver variable • the driver runs in simulation mode. (not